mohaddeseghaffari/VM-UNet/README.md

 This is the official code repository for "VM-UNet: Vision Mamba UNet for Medical Image Segmentation". {[Arxiv Paper](https://arxiv.org/abs/2402.02491)}

-## Abstract
-In the realm of medical image segmentation, both CNN-based and Transformer-based models have been extensively explored.
-However, CNNs exhibit limitations in long-range modeling capabilities, whereas Transformers are hampered by their quadratic computational complexity.
-Recently, State Space Models (SSMs), exemplified by Mamba, have emerged as a promising approach.
-They not only excel in modeling long-range interactions but also maintain a linear computational complexity.
-In this paper, leveraging state space models, we propose a U-shape architecture model for medical image segmentation, named Vision Mamba UNet (VM-UNet).
-Specifically, the Visual State Space (VSS) block is introduced as the foundation block to capture extensive contextual information, and an asymmetrical encoder-decoder structure is constructed.
-We conduct comprehensive experiments on the ISIC17, ISIC18, and Synapse datasets, and the results indicate that VM-UNet performs competitively in medical image segmentation tasks.
-To our best knowledge, this is the first medical image segmentation model constructed based on the pure SSM-based model.
-We aim to establish a baseline and provide valuable insights for the future development of more efficient and effective SSM-based segmentation systems.

 ## 0. Main Environments
 ```bash